MajorRam2330/Aaditya-Gupta/README.md

 # Aaditya-Gupta
-i am a coder and a student too
+i am a student and coder too